JackWachter/USA-Playbook/README.md

 ### Disclaimer
-All tools and techniques posted are intended for ethical use cases only.
+All tools and techniques posted are intended for ethical use cases only and should not be used against corporations.